 Although many of our exchanges take place via our mailing list, we also meet regularly offline.
 Our first biennial general meeting took place during the 8th EASA conference, held in Vienna in September 2004 (see minutes of the meeting).
 A second meeting was held at EASA's Bristol conference in September 2006.
-Most recently, we met in Ljubljana in the summer of 2008 and our most recent meeting took place in late August 2010 in Maynooth (Ireland).
-All EASA members are welcome at these network meetings and we are particularly keen to hear from people who wish to play an active role in the Network.
+We met in Ljubljana in the summer of 2008 and two years later in Maynooth (Ireland).
+In the summer of 2014 we met in Tallinn and our most recent network meeting took place at the 14th EASA conference in Milan in July 2016.
+All EASA members are welcome at these network meetings and we are particularly keen to hear from people who wish to play an active role in the network.

 >> To get a membership profile please register via the link below the Login box.

 >> To subscribe to the mailing list follow the instructions found on the mailing list page.

 "Decoloniality and the Digital Turn in Media Anthropology"

 Ludwig-Maximilians-Universität LMU Munich

 Organized and hosted by the Media Anthropology Network, European Association of Social Anthropologists (EASA), and ERC Project ForDigitalDignity ONLINERPOL, LMU Munich.